Statistical field theory of mechanical stresses in Coulomb fluids. Noether's theorem {\sl vs} General covariant approach: Introduction

-The present paper aims to demonstrate the application of the aforementioned general covariant approach, combined with the functional Legendre transform, to obtain fluctuation corrections to the mean field approximation of the stress tensor for a Coulomb fluid.
-Additionally, the paper proposes the application of Noether's first theorem to the grand partition function, which is presented in functional integral form.
+The present paper proposes two methods for deriving the stress tensor of inhomogeneous Coulomb fluids.
+The first method is based on the application of Noether's first theorem to the grand partition function, which is presented in functional integral form.
+The second one is based on the aforementioned general covariant approach in combination with the functional Legendre transform, to obtain fluctuation corrections to the mean-field approximation of the stress tensor for a Coulomb fluid.